How To Store Chickpeas in 2023

 - Do a quick release

-Use your pressure cooker chickpeas for chana dal, humus, or paste - and any leftover chickpeas you can store.
+Use your pressure cooker chickpeas for chana dal, hummus, or paste – and any leftover chickpeas you can store.

 How to Store Pressure Cooker Chickpeas